 The effort this year has been focused on revising the SP focus and the description of work, and this work is now soon finalized.
+A Strategic Research and Innovation Agenda (SRIA) has been made for the whole EERA Bioenergy, to be finalized this year.
 For more info on EERA Bioenergy, visit the brand new website, and see the newsletters.
 Berta Matas Güell from SINTEF Energy Research is leading SP5 Stationary Bioenergy in EERA Bioenergy.